Planning a wedding this year? Not sure which ring you want? These ethical colored engagement ring ideas should offer some inspo!

-Aquamarine: This soft blue stone is symbolic of tropical oceans.
-The fact that it symbolises both courage and communication makes it fitting for a marriage!
+Aquamarine: The fact that this stone symbolises both courage and communication makes it fitting for a marriage!

-Emerald: Natural emeralds are one of the most popular gemstones of the year.
-Seeing their beauty, it’s easy to see why!
-Symbolic of happiness, emeralds are the perfect way to enter into a joyous marriage.
+Emerald: Symbolic of happiness, emeralds are the perfect way to enter into a joyous marriage.

 Morganite: If ever there was a gemstone that looks like love, it’s morganite.
 Its soft pine hue is symbolic of sweetness, love and romance.
 Plus the stone is connected to the heart.
 How perfect is that?

 Ruby: Often associated with wealth, love and prosperity, rubies are renowned for bringing good fortune.
 And did you know that a ruby is actually a red sapphire?